Saving lives through IoT and agile software development

 With new revolutionary technology in the health sector there arises a need for smart design for the intended target group.

-The app has developed a wireless sensor that monitors the heart rate for one to two weeks.
-The app, sensor and backend perform real-time analysis of the collected data and give the user immediate feedback on their health situation.
+AppSens has developed a wireless sensor that monitors the heart rate for one to two weeks.
+The app, sensor, and backend perform real-time analysis of the collected data and gives the user immediate feedback on their health situation.

-Apphuset’s task was to design and develop a mobile application that connects to the sensors and collects data that is forwarded to the backend for the person’s health data.
+Apphuset’s task was to design and develop a mobile application that connects to the sensors and collects data that is forwarded to the backend for the person’s healthcare database.
+The target group for ECG 247 is primarily people that are older than 60 years, and therefore, it was necessary to have easy to use and intuitive communication features.

 About AppSens